-Written HSC Examination (80 marks) Oral Examination (20 marks) Special Requirements / equipment: What I need for this course:
+Written HSC Examination (80 marks) Oral Examination (20 marks)

 Students are learning the language as a second (or subsequent) language.
 Students typically have studied the language for 200-400 hours at the commencement of Stage 6.

 Japanese Beginners Japanese in Context Japanese and Literature